Andrew Cuomo: Secretary of Housing and Urban Development

 Cuomo was appointed Assistant Secretary for Community Planning and Development in the Department of Housing and Urban Development (HUD) in 1993, a member of President Bill Clinton's administration.
 After the departure of Secretary Henry Cisneros at the end of Clinton's first term under the cloud of an FBI investigation, Cuomo was unanimously confirmed by the United States Senate to succeed him as Secretary of HUD.
 Cuomo served as Secretary from January 1997 until the Clinton administration ended in 2001.

-In 2000, Cuomo led HUD efforts to negotiate an agreement with United States handgun manufacturer Smith & Wesson.
+In 2000, Cuomo led HUD efforts to negotiate an agreement with handgun manufacturer Smith & Wesson.
 This agreement required Smith & Wesson to change the design, distribution, and marketing of guns to make them safer and to help keep them out of the hands of children and criminals.
 Budgets enacted during Cuomo's term contained initiatives to increase the supply of affordable housing and home ownership and to create jobs and economic development.
 These included new rental assistance subsidies, reforms to integrate public housing, higher limits on mortgages insured by the Federal Housing Administration, a crackdown on housing discrimination, expanded programs to help homeless people get housing and jobs, and creation of new empowerment zones.

 During Cuomo's tenure as HUD Secretary, he called for an increase in home ownership.
 He also pushed government-sponsored lenders Fannie Mae and Freddie Mac to buy more home loans issued to poor homeowners in an attempt to end discrimination against minorities.
 Some believe that this helped lead to the 2007–2010 subprime mortgage crisis.
 Edward J. Pinto, former chief credit officer at Fannie Mae, said: "They should have known the risks were large."
 Pinto said, "Cuomo was pushing mortgage bankers to make loans and basically saying you have to offer a loan to everybody."
 But others disagree with the assessment that Cuomo caused the crisis.
 Dean Baker, co-director of the Center for Economic and Policy Research, said Cuomo "was a contributor in terms of him being a cheerleader, but I don't think we can pin too much blame on him".